 Dr. Miller’s broad research background includes leading investigations in the areas of infectious disease, environmental toxicology, pharmacology, anesthetic and sedative agents, clinical epidemiology, animal welfare, and wildlife ecology and disease.
 This has resulted in over 30 peer-reviewed journal articles, as well as book chapters, other non-refereed manuscripts, and invitations to serve as a journal reviewer.
 Dr. Miller has received several awards for his research and writing.
 Dr. Miller applies this knowledge and wisdom to physician, researcher, and veterinary client needs, and examples of client satisfaction include comments such as “Thank you for your wonderful work.
 I am amazed at your perceptivity and inquisitiveness!”.

 Dr. Miller has training and practical experience in grant writing.
 He has secured grants from multiple governmental and non-governmental organizations funding sources.
 Among these, he conceived and developed a successful grant for $5.2 million from the Bill and Melinda Gates Foundation for leishmaniasis control.
 He also developed a USDA SBIR grant for commercialization of a feral hog bait.
 Other successful grants have included grants for research on tuberculosis, paratuberculosis, conservation, pregnancy diagnosis, allergy, wildlife disease and other topics.

 Dr. Miller has teaching experience at four colleges and universities, for the general public, as a continuing education provider, and for invited presentations.
 This experience complements his writing and communication skills.
 His teaching philosophy is to provide clear learning objectives accompanied by oral, written, and physical materials that are interesting and practical.

-To work with zoology editor and CME/grant writer Dr. Miller, please visit our quote page and request him in the description area.
+To work with zoology editor and grant writer Dr. Miller, please visit our quote page and request him in the description area.